Discussion –

 • Proper resource allocation and workload management

 The cost constraint encompasses all financial aspects of the project, including budget, resources, and materials.
-Cost management is a critical skill for project managers.
+Cost management is a critical skill for project managers that directly impacts the bottom line.

 Key aspects of the cost constraint include: